-If you’ve ever suffered from moderate to severe acne in your life, you likely have the acne scars or pockmarks to prove it.
+If you’ve ever suffered from moderate to severe acne during your life, you are likely to have the acne scars or pockmarks to prove it.
 Many adolescents and adults will try just about anything to reduce the appearance of acne scarring, from topical treatments to at-home face masks and serums.
 However, when it comes to skincare treatments that reduce the appearance of acne scars, an expert cosmetic dermatologist, like Dr. Michele Green in NYC, should be your first destination.

 What is Microneedling for acne scars?

 Microneedling, also known as collagen induction therapy, is a proven method to reduce the appearance of acne scarring, fine lines, and stretch marks.
 It relies on controlled trauma through the use of fine needles that are pressed into the skin.
 These needles penetrate through the epidermis in order to stimulate the natural healing process of the skin.
 In this way, the body is able to produce new collagen and elastin in the body, reducing the appearance of scars and lines on the skin without the need for recovery time, unlike invasive plastic surgery procedures.
-It’s an innovative method for improving skin conditions on a variety of skin types, and has been proven to actively increase the production collagen types I, III and VII according to a study via the US National Institute of Health (NIH; J Clin Aesthet Dermatol.
+It’s an innovative method for improving skin conditions on a variety of skin types, and has been proven to actively increase the production collagen types I, III, and VII according to a pivotal study published in the US National Institute of Health (NIH; J Clin Aesthet Dermatol.
 2015 Jul; 8(7): 36–42).

 Microneedling devices work through the use of tiny needles that make pin-pricks in the skin.
 When these fine needles break the skin slightly, the subsequent damage helps to promote new collagen production within the dermis.
 As the skin heals, new collagen is generated by the body’s own natural processes.
 When this happens, the pre-treatment damage from acne is reduced and new skin is generated, promoting skin texture rejuvenation.
 During treatment, numbing cream is typically applied prior to the microneedle treatment, to ensure that any potential discomfort is reduced to a minimum.
-Microneedling treatment can also be combined with rejuvenating or restorative serum application that is absorbed through micro-channels in the skin, such as Vitamin-C Serum for facial hyperpigmentation, as well as with platelet-rich plasma treatment (PRP) for skin rejuvenation.
+Microneedling treatment can also be combined with rejuvenating or restorative serum application that is absorbed through micro-channels in the skin, such as Vitamin-C Serum, or other de-pigmentation solutions, for facial hyperpigmentation, as well as with platelet-rich plasma treatment (PRP) for skin rejuvenation.

-Can Microneedling help acne scars?
+Does Microneedling help acne scars?